PhilGeek/multiplyqualitative/NOTES.markdown

 # MIND review

-Dear Dr Kalderon

-'The Multiply Qualitative'

-I am pleased to say that this paper has been conditionally accepted for publication.

-Please acknowledge receipt of this email.

-Full acceptance is conditional on addressing the concerns listed below (in the Editor's notes and the two appended referee's reports).

-You may wish to take this opportunity to put the paper into Mind style.
-Please see the attached notes for contributors.
-Please do take care to follow Mind style guidelines, particularly with respect to referencing and bibliography, as errors in these areas are time-consuming to correct and may result in a delay to publication.

-As and when the paper is fully accepted we will require *both* (a) a Word, RTF, or LaTeX version of the final version of the paper, and (b) a PDF or hard-copy version to confirm formatting and special characters (PDF preferred).

-Copyright and offprints forms will be forwarded on full acceptance.

-Please don't hesitate to contact me if you have any queries.

-Yours sincerely,
-Barry Lee
-Editorial Administrator
-Mind
-mind@york.ac.uk

-Editor's Note:

-Dear Mark (no point in pretending anonymity in this case)

 Many thanks for this paper which builds on the argument of your previous one.
 I’m very happy to accept it in principle for publication, but, in addition to the typos there are a few points where further clarification of your argument would help (see comments below).
 I’m also attaching the comments from the referees, though I don’t agree with the suggestion of referee 2 that you should omit all the Shoemaker quotations.
 Indeed I’m not bothered by the Kalderon vs. Shoemaker format of much of the paper, though it would be better if you emphasised at the start that this is primarily an expository strategy you are adopting to facilitate the presentation and defence of your core position, the inheritance thesis as revised to take account of the ‘multiple aspect’ account of the qualitative character of colours (pp. 35-6).
 Indeed it would be no bad thing to spell this out a bit more explicitly at the of the paper, so that it is clear how you are revising the position set up for discussion in section 2.

-Comments
+## Comments

 p.
 3 Might it be worth briefly setting aside one obvious, but (I take it) irrelevant, counterexample to the thesis presented here? – The presence in experience of exactly similar objects (e.g. red billiard balls) generally does not bring with a difference in the phenomenal character of experience.

 pp. 3- 4.
 Perceptual presentation: as against Price you affirm that qualities of the material environment can be present in perceptual experience.
 Fine – but then I was surprised to find on pp. 30-2 you discuss a conception of phenomenal experience as a conscious modification of the subject in a way which suggests that this position is consistent with the position you take on p.
 4. Maybe it is consistent, though the alternative you go on to affirm, in terms of a ‘perspective … on the chromatic features of the material environment’, looks to be just an application of the position affirmed on p.
 4. The issue here, let me stress, is no objection to your position; it’s just a matter of clarity of exposition.
 It looks as though on pp. 30-1 you bring back into consideration a position which you rejected on pp. 3-4.
 There’s no reason at all why you should not do this; but it’s helpful to the reader if you clarify what’s going on.

 p.
 5 How does the thesis on the top of this page accommodate after-images?
 Are they ‘objects … present in experience’?
 Maybe they are ; but it would be helpful to say a little more to show how this thesis accommodates these and similar familiar phenomena.

 p.
 6 line 7 ‘covary’ ?

 p.
 10 line 1 ‘For example, <it> is not …’?

 pp. 13-4 In your reconstruction of Shoemaker’s argument can you elucidate one or two of his key phrases: (i) ‘color quality space’ – is this what you call ‘colour property space’.
 I take it that this is intended, but it would be useful to make this explicit; (ii) ‘surface color realizers’ and ‘reflectances’ – are these what you call ‘colour experience’ and thus what is represented within what you call ‘colour experience space’?
 I’m not sure – but then I’m not quite sure how your discussion, with its distinction between colour property space and colour experience space fits onto Shoemaker’s argument.

 p.
-15 lines 2-3 Instead of ‘a distinct color property space to’ can we have ‘a colour property space distinct from’?

-           line 7 Not ‘different for’ but ‘different from’
+15 lines 2-3 Instead of ‘a distinct color property space to’ can we have ‘a colour property space distinct from’? line 7 Not ‘different for’ but ‘different from’

 p.
 16 Section 5 The way you start this section, it is implicated that the passage you cite from Shoemaker might provide a way of defending the inheritance thesis.
 And this is indeed the suggestion that is in effect proposed on pp. 22 (top).
 But none of this is manifest on pp. 16-7, and at the moment the reader is puzzled: the relevance of the Shoemaker passage to the inheritance thesis isn’t obvious.
 So it would be good to help out the reader a bit here.

 p.
 22 lines 6-5up I don’t have Shoemaker’s paper to hand but it reads very oddly.
 Instead of ‘so their experience of it … are’ shouldn’t it be ‘so that their experiences of it … are’?

 p.
 23 line 4 Not ‘cause’ but ‘causes’ ?

 p.
 26 bottom line: not ‘and’ but ‘an’